Nutrition

 If you’ve ever felt hungry an hour after a bowl of cereal, Greek yogurt is your answer.

-One cup of Greek yogurt delivers 14 to 21 grams of protein.
-That’s 28 to 42 percent of your daily value for protein.
+One cup of Greek yogurt delivers 14 to 21 grams.
+That’s 28 to 42 percent of your daily value.

 What makes Greek yogurt special isn’t just the quantity.
 It’s the quality.
-Greek yogurt is a complete protein, meaning it delivers all nine essential amino acids your body can’t produce on its own.
+Greek yogurt is a complete, meaning it delivers all nine essential amino acids your body can’t produce on its own.

 Eggs: The Original Perfect Food